 Digital PR, much like digital marketing, has moved a previously offline activity into the online world.
-It’s the job digital PR agencies to build the exposure of businesses with their target audiences and grow their digital footprints.
+PR agencies build the exposure of businesses with their target audiences and grow their digital footprints.

 With this in mind, we’ve put together this guide on all things digital PR.
 We’ll cover:

-Without further ado, let’s get on with the guide.
+Without further ado, let’s get on with the digital PR definition.

-Digital PR is when you use online platforms to manage and grow the reputation, awareness and understanding of your business.
+Digital PR is using online platforms to manage and grow the reputation and awareness of your business.

 You achieve this through building relationships with online journalists, bloggers, and influencers relevant to your business.
 The end goal of this tactic is to win earned media exposure across a range of online platforms, including:

 Digital PR enables companies to create super-targeted campaigns across a wide range of online mediums, with the aim of reaching and influencing their target audience.

 When done properly, digital public relations can be a vital tool in improving your reputation, growing your exposure and improving your SEO.